Blue-Beaker/mte_patches/README.md

 # MTE Patches
-Fixes bugs in mods for the modpack Minetech:Evolution.
+Fixes bugs in mods for the modpack Minetech Evolution.

 ## Current fixes:
 ### Railcraft